nilsreichardt/codemagic-app-preview/packages/codemagic_app_preview/README.md

               --codemagic_token $CODEMAGIC_TOKEN
 ```

-In this script, we first install the Codemagic App Preview tool.
+In this script, we first install the Codemagic App Preview CLI.
 Then, we use the `app_preview post` command to post the app preview comment.
 The `app_preview post` command requires a few options to work.
 You can find more information about the options in the [options section](#options).

 ```yaml
 artifacts: